-To prepare pasta for your baby, you must cook it until it is soft and cut it into small enough pieces for a tiny mouth to handle.
+To prepare pasta for your baby, you must cook it until it's soft and cut it into small enough pieces for a tiny mouth to handle.
 For maximum safety, wait until your child is at least 9 months old to ensure he is ready for finger foods.

-Add no more than 4 ounces of pasta per quart of water to the pot.
+- Add no more than 4 ounces of pasta per quart of water to the pot.
 If you add too much pasta, it will stick together, and you may end up with undercooked sections.

 - Break or cut it into bite-sized pieces with your fingers or a knife before serving it to your baby.

 To make the pasta more flavorful for an older baby, toss it in a small amount of olive oil with a pinch of oregano or basil.